serious woman with freckles on face

 In a nutshell, the answer to this question is melanoma skin cancer.
 Though melanoma is low on the list of common skin cancers, it is highly invasive when left untreated and has the highest mortality rate out of all the other skin cancer types.

-What is Melanoma Skin Cancer?
+What is melanoma?

 Melanoma is a type of cancer originating in the epidermis, otherwise known as the uppermost layer of skin.
 It develops in the melanocyte cells, which produce melanin to create the brown pigmentation in skin.